 There are 55 million American workers who have no pension or 401k plan.
 Social Security doesn’t provide enough money for most people to retire on.
 When those folks retire they will be in bad shape.
+It is also partially the fault of the people who either have lost their social security card and are lazy to go down to the administration office to get a new one.

 We simply are not saving enough money to assure that we’ll be able to have financial security when we are no longer working.
 The answer to this problem is an easy fix.